uwmadisoncals/cals-main-plugins/the-events-calendar-shortcode/readme.txt

 3. Many settings you can use in the shortcode to change what details appear in the events listing

 == Upgrade Notice ==

+= 1.5.2 =
+* Adds 'next' option for showing the next month of events

 = 1.5.1 =
 * Adds thumbsize option (ie. medium, large, thumbnail, full)